cysouw/diathesis/text/c01_introduction.md

 In the thorough cross-linguistic survey of diathesis by Zuñiga & Kittilä [-@zuniga2019], they distinguish between the terms 'diathesis', 'diathetical operation', 'grammatical voice' and 'transitivity'.
 I completely subscribe to these conceptual distinctions.
 However, I have decided to simplify my terminology and basically use the term 'diathesis' for all four concepts.

 A diathesis (as defined here) is an alternation between two clausal construction.
-To be more precise, this is what is called a 'diathetical operation' in Zuñiga & Kittilä [-@zuniga2019: 4].
+To be more precise, this is what is called a 'diathetical operation' in Zuñiga & Kittilä [-@zuniga2019: 4], see also [@sec:intro-diathetical-operations] below.
 Each of the alternants show a different mapping of (grammatical) expressions onto (semantic) roles.
 Individually, each such mapping between expressions and roles is called a 'diathesis' in Zuñiga & Kittilä [-@zuniga2019: 4].
 However, because I will only consider diathetical operations between an 'unmarked' and a 'marked' alternant, I have decided to simplify the terminology in this book.
-Both the alternation itself (Zuñiga & Kittilä's diathetical operation, e.g. 'causativization') and the marked alternant (Zuñiga & Kittilä's diathesis, e.g. 'causative') will be referred to here as diathesis.
+Both the alternation itself (Zuñiga & Kittilä's diathetical operation, e.g. 'causativisation') and the marked alternant (Zuñiga & Kittilä's diathesis, e.g. 'causative') will be referred to here as diathesis.
 A side-effect of this approach is that 'active' is not in itself a diathesis, but simply the unmarked counterpart of a diathetical operation.

-The actual linguistic marking of the diathesis (for example by verbal morphology or auxiliaries) is called 'grammatical voice' in Zuñiga & Kittilä [-@zuniga2019: 4].
+The actual linguistic marking of the diathesis (for example by verbal morphology or auxiliaries) is called 'grammatical voice' in Zuñiga & Kittilä [-@zuniga2019: 4], see also [@sec:intro-voice] below.
 In this book, each diathesis is defined as a combination of a (re-)mapping of roles and a specific kind of linguistic marking of the main predicate.
 So again, this extra terminological distinction is not necessary in this book.
 The formal expression ('grammatical voice') is simply a definitional part of each diathesis here.

-The term 'transitivity' [@zuniga2019: 3; following @hopper1980] describes a (recurrent) connection between a diathetical operation and semantic effects on the meaning of the clause, e.g. when an accusative argument is remapped onto a prepositional phrase, this often implies less involvement of the argument.
+The term 'transitivity' [@zuniga2019: 3; following @hopper1980] describes a (recurrent) connection between a diathetical operation and semantic effects on the meaning of the clause.
+For example, when an accusative argument is remapped onto a prepositional phrase, this often implies less involvement of the argument.
 The details of such semantic effects of each of the diatheses in this book is a fascinating topic, for which I unfortunately can only offer limited insights throughout.
 In practice, I assume that each diathesis as described here has some kind of semantic effect, but the details of these effect need much more detailed research that has to be provided by subsequent work.

 Finally, I prefer to use the term 'diathesis' over the frequently attested term 'valency alternation', because there are many diatheses (i.e. constructions with obviously reframed roles) in which the valency does not change between the alternants, e.g. \Next in which both sentences have a nominative, accusative and prepositional phrase.
+There is a clear diathesis in this example, though arguably there is no change in (basic) valency.
 Strictly speaking, valency alternations are a subset of all diatheses.

 \ex.
  \a.
 Ich schmiere Salbe auf die Wunde.